 4.2.8.
-Direct Purchase transactions are not visible publicly or to other Account Holders of the CO2 Removal marketplace.
+Service Provider Trade are not visible publicly or to other Account Holders of the CO2 Removal marketplace apart from the Reports from the Marketplace defined in section 4.6. and Reports from the Registry defined in section 5.